Kunjesh9867/HackerRank/MySQL/Basic Select/README.md

 # Weather Observation Station 6

-Query the list of CITY names starting with vowels (i.e., a, e, i, o, or u) from STATION.
-Your result cannot contain duplicates.
+`Query the list of CITY names starting with vowels (i.e., a, e, i, o, or u) from STATION.
+Your result cannot contain duplicates.`

-Input Format
 The STATION table is described as follows:
 | Field       |   Type     |
 | :--         |:--         |